iSpy Software User Guide

 About

-Agent DVR is a standalone replacement for iSpy that runs as a service, uses less CPU and features a web that is accessible from anywhere with no required!
+Agent DVR is a standalone replacement for iSpy that runs as a service, uses less CPU and features a web user interface that is accessible from anywhere with no required!

 Tip: Click the Menu button above to show/ hide the userguide index.